Phrasal verbs with "it"

-126 phrasal verbs
+126 phrasal verbs use this particle

 To deflect or bounce something off a surface, especially in a ball sport.